 As a gin producer, I’ve always been deeply involved in the world of spirits - understanding their production, exploring flavors, and creating something truly unique.
-However, when I decided to pursue the WSET Spirits certifications, I realized that even with my background, I needed a structured approach to not just pass but ace these exams.
-I’m proud to share that I achieved 100% scores on both the Level 1 and Level 2 exams, and now I want to help others do the same.
+But when I started the WSET Spirits certifications, I knew I needed a good study plan to nail these exams.
+I got 100% on both Level 1 and 2, and I want to show you how you can do great too!

 Why I Took the WSET Spirits Certifications

-I also wanted to challenge myself to excel - not just to pass but to truly master the material.
+Even though I work with spirits, I wanted to learn more than just gin-making.
+WSET gave me a chance to really understand all kinds of spirits better.
+Plus, having this certification looks good in the industry - their curriculum is structured and globally recognized !
+So, I didn't just want to pass - I wanted to really know and learn more.
 Scoring 100% wasn’t just a goal; it became a reflection of my commitment to the craft.
 And now, I’m eager to share what I’ve learned with you.

 The Keys to Acing the WSET Spirits Exams